-Thanks to your generous donations to our mission, not only do you support the philanthropy of the teen volunteers who work on this project, you also support the following organizations in their missions to help the food-insecure in our community.
+Thanks to your generous donations to our mission, not only do you support the philanthropy of the teen volunteers who work on this project, you also support the following organizations that we have financially supported in their missions to help the food-insecure in our community.

 Thank you so much for your continued support!

 Oakton Pantry supplies we helped finance